alexa-games/litexa/packages/litexa-html/README.md

 Alexa Web API for Games Developer Preview.
 If you are not in the Developer Preview and you have this extension installed, you will not be able to deploy your Alexa skills through Litexa.
-As an additional note, the API is subject to change, which may make this extension out of date.
+As an additional note, the API is subject to change, which may leave this extension out of date.

 The module can be installed globally, which makes it available to any of your Litexa projects: